 Once the oven is heated, you can slash the top of the bread (I used 3 diagonal slashes).

 Remove the pot from the oven and remove the lid.
-Slide your hands under the loaf and gently place in the pot, trying not to deflate the loaf.
-Quickly cover the pot and bake covered for 25 minutes before removing the lid and cooking for another 15 minutes.
+Pick up the bread using the parchment and place it GENTLY into the pot (parchment and all!).
+Quickly cover the pot and bake covered for 25 minutes before removing the lid and cooking for another 10 minutes.

 The bread is done when it sounds hollow when tapped and registers 180-200 degrees F when poked with an instant read thermometer.
 Let the bread cool on a wire rack before slicing into it.
 Enjoy!